SuperMap-iDesktop/SuperMap-iDesktop-Cross/source/en/docs/DataProcess/EditObjects/PolygonEdit.md

 **Basic Steps**

-1. Select one or more objects in an editable layer, then click on "Object Operation" > "Region Operation" > "Union", and Union dialog box pops up.
+1. Select one or more objects in an editable layer, then click on "Object Operation" > "Object Editing" gallery > "Object Operation" group > "Union", and the Union dialog box pops up.
 2. Set how to assign value to attribute of result object, there are four methods:
 - Null: means the value of this field is Null in the result union object.
 - Sum: means the value of this field in the result union object is the sum of corresponding fields of all union objects.
 Numeric fields are directly summed.
 For text fields, the text of multiple objects is automatically connected by SmID order.
 - Weighted Mean: means the value (must be a numeric field) of this field in the result union object is the average of corresponding fields of all union objects.
 It can calculate the simple average or weighted average.
 The default mode is calculating simple average.

 　　Select the Weighted Mean radio button, click the right drop-down button and select the No Weighted Field (Mean) item.
-It means that when weighted fields are not used, a simple average would be calculated, i.e. sum all selected fields of original objects and then divide by the total number of original objects.
+It means that when weighted fields are not used, a simple average value would be calculated, i.e. sum all selected fields of original objects and then divide by the total number of original objects.

 　　If a field is selected in the drop-down menu on the right side of the Weighted Mean radio button, it means this field is used to calculate weighted averaged with the selected filed in the list box.

-- Save Geometry: indicates which selected object has the same value in this field as that of the result object.
+- Save Geometry: specify the field value for the result object which is the same with the field value of a selected object.

 3. After finishing to set the parameters, click OK button to complete the operation.